 I share more in-depth information on inspecting and changing your mower blades “Inspecting Your Lawn Mower Blades Saves You Time and Money.”

 6. Add Fuel Stabilizer or Drain Your Fuel Tank

-Many Husqvarna owners prefer to drain their fuel tank when winterizing their mower.
+Many Husqvarna owners prefer to drain their fuel tanks when winterizing their mowers.
 To remove the fuel, use a siphon and remove as much fuel as you can.
 Start the mower and let run until it shuts off and no longer restarts.